chanced/focus-svelte/README.md

 It is possible to have as many active focus locks as you'd like.

-If you wish to override the behavior of an element, you can use `data-focus-override= "focus"` on an element.
+If you wish to override the behavior of an element, you can set `data-focus-override="focus"` and it retain its original tabindex.

 If `assignAriaHidden` is `true` (default: `false`), when a focus lock becomes enabled, all elements outside of an active lock or their ancestory have their